 Business leaders are chasing their own Higgs bosons.
 Results from this year’s survey show that executives have big ambitions around both speed and sophistication.
 “They all say they need to improve,” DiFilippo says, “and that they need to do it quickly speaks to the environment they feel themselves operating in.
 Most don’t think they will get to where they think they should be by 2020.”

 Improving decision-making capabilities is a challenge.
 “When we looked at this question in 2014, we saw organisations mostly reacting.”
 DiFilippo says.
 “There’s an opportunity to do something and you react.
-You can’t take months to find and analyse an opportunity.
+You can’t take months to find and analyze an opportunity.
 You can’t even take days.
 It could be a moment, if we’re talking about something like pricing.
 Can you make good decisions quickly?
 That’s what a focus on decision speed and sophistication means to me.”

 “What I want is your judgment on the front-end to help me understand the problem and ask the right questions.
 That way I can use data and analytics along with that judgment to build the best model.”